Chaumont, Kentucky

 Chaumont is a ghost town in far eastern Edmonson County, Kentucky, United States.
 Located on the county's eastern boundary with Barren County, it was one of several communities that dissolved for their area to become a portion of Mammoth Cave National Park.

 History

 Early settlement

 The community of Chaumont shares the name of a French family that settled in the area at some point in the late 1800s.
 It was a farming community that consisted of a grist mill, a general store, post office, a church, a school building and a blacksmith shop, not to mention a few dozen homes.
-The Chaumont Milling Company was a successful local business during the heyday of the town.
+The Chaumont Milling Company was a successful local business that operated during the heyday of the town.

 Demise

 Between 1933 and 1936, the National Park Service (NPS) began purchasing the farmsteads in the areas using funds donated by the Mammoth Cave National Park Association, a private organization that was formed in Bowling Green by private wealthy citizens in 1925; other tracts were acquired by means of eminent domain.
 Like those of other nearby communities such as Union City, Elko, and Good Springs, all of Chaumont's residents were relocated from the area no later than 1937 or 1938.
 The Edmonson County half of the area where the community was located had officially became a portion of Mammoth Cave National Park upon its dedication on July 1, 1941, while some nearby households on the Barren County side were left intact as they were just outside of the park's final boundary.